 Confidential Reports—Certain Executive Branch employees whose duties involve the exercise of discretion in sensitive areas such as contracting, procurement, administration of grants and licenses, and regulating or auditing nonfederal entities are required to file confidential financial disclosure reports (OGE Form 450).
 This reporting system generally tracks the approach of the public disclosure system except that the reports are not available to the public except on specific request to the employing agency.
 See 5 CFR 2634.

 Note: Filers of either public or confidential financial disclosure forms are required to report their holdings of virtual currencies—or to other digital assets such as “coins” or “tokens”—under the same reporting thresholds for property held for investment or the production of income.
 See OGE Legal Advisory 18-06 at www.oge.gov.

 Impartiality in Performing Official Duties

 Executive Branch employees are required to consider whether their impartiality may be questioned whenever their involvement in a particular matter involving specific parties might affect certain personal and business relationships.
 A pending case, contract, grant, permit, license or loan are some examples of particular matters involving specific parties.
-A general rulemaking, on the other hand, is not.

 If a particular matter involving specific parties would have an effect on the financial interest of a member of your household or if a person with whom you have a “covered relationship” is or represents a party to such a matter, then you must consider whether a reasonable person would question your impartiality in the matter.
 If you conclude that there would be an appearance problem, you should not participate in the matter unless authorized by your agency.